Create an RSS Feed Reader in PHP

 RSS Feed Reader in PHP

 RSS stands for Really Simple Syndication, sometimes (Rich Site Summary).
 It is an XML based web format used to distribute content and receive updates from websites.
-An RSS feed reader collects updates from websites that offer an RSS feed in a readable format and displays them like a personalized dashboard.
-With RSS readers, users do not need to visit websites that interest them for updates.
-An RSS aggregator shows updates from multiple websites in one place.
+An RSS feed reader gathers updates from different websites that offer an RSS feed in a readable format and displays them like a personalized dashboard.
+Users using RSS readers do not need to visit websites that interest them for updates.
+An RSS aggregator is a tool shows updates from multiple websites in one place.
 In this post, we are going to learn how to create a PHP RSS feed reader in simple steps.

 This is going to be a simple script to demonstrate how to create a PHP RSS aggregator and display updates from certain websites.
 For demo purposes, I have added a static URL to the RSS feed.
 What we basically need is just a URL to an RSS feed with a valid RSS format.
 Steps to create an RSS feed reader in PHP are as follows: